-Check out HadarJacobson's information packed blog where you can purchase her very own HADAR'S COPPER CLAY in powder form with full instructions as well as her powdered HADAR'S BRONZE CLAY, HADAR'S WHITE BRONZE CLAY, HADAR'S STEEL CLAY and HADAR'S PEARL GREY STEEL CLAY are all available in quick fire.
+Check out HadarJacobson's information packed blog where you can purchase her very own HADAR'S COPPER CLAY in powder form with full instructions as well as her powdered HADAR'S BRONZE CLAY, HADAR'S WHITE BRONZE CLAY, HADAR'S STEEL CLAY, HADAR'S PEARL GREY STEEL CLAY, and WHITE SATIN; most are available in quick fire.
 As of now these are the only base metal clays I use.
 Genius!
-I have not had an opportunity to try the Prometheus base metal clays as yet, but the reviews are good so far.
+I have not had an opportunity to try the Prometheus or Goldie base metal clays as yet, but the reviews are good so far.
 Hadar also has a recipe to make the 925 STERLING SILVER CLAY you can use your dried up clay for this!

 Lisa Cain of the Mid Cornwall School of Jewellery was the first to publish her formally assayed recipe to create the 925 sterling silver clay.
 Many have followed to create individual formulas.
 We owe many thanks to you Lisa for your hard work and dedication.

 Of course, new and redesigned tools and products are being developed specific to all this new age material.
 There are several sources available, each working toward its own niche.
 It is wonderful to be one of those involved in spreading the word about metal clay...